 Peshischa-Style Elements in the Philosophy of R. Menachem Mendel of Kosov

 In a passage in his work Ramatayim Zofim, R. Shmuel Shinover describes his first meeting with his revered rabbi, R. Simcha Bunem of Peshischa (1765-1827).
 R. Shmuel had been a hasid of the Galician Admor R. Menachem Mendel of Kosov (1768-1825), and he notes: “When I appeared before him [R. Simcha Bunem] for the first time during Passover, I mentioned to him that on the previous holiday I had visited the holy Rebbe R. Mendele of Kosov z”l.
 [R. Simcha Bunem] said that his feet burned to go visit this Jew, and that he had never met this tzaddik.”
-From the context, the author clearly cites this incident as evidence of the ability of tzaddikim to know each other at the level of the soul without meeting in person.
+From the context, the author clearly cites this incident as evidence of the ability of tzaddikim to know each other’s souls without ever meeting in person.
 But the passage inspires us to ask another question: what was the basis of R. Simcha Bunem’s admiration for R. Menachem Mendel?

 To the best of our knowledge, R. Simcha Bunem was a Polish tzaddik who created an elitist, individualist, almost anarchic form of Hasidism, reducing the status of the tzaddik and reinforcing the importance of the individual and his personal responsibility.
 This Hasidism emphasized the inner aspect [pnimi] of divine worship, required the individual to be truthful to himself [emet], and decried the culture of miracle-working [moftim].
 R. Simcha Bunem’s Hasidism also nurtured scholarship and demanded constant renewal [hithadshut] in worship.
 R. Menachem Mendel, by contrast, is usually considered a Galician-style tzaddik.
 His popular branch of Hasidism was replete with magic, and it glorified the position of the tzaddik at the expense of the individual.
 This form of Hasidism espoused a material form of tzaddikut that centered on the Rebbe’s miracles.
-Most followers of this doctrine lacked Torah education, and R. Menachem Mendel encouraged his hasidim to pursue simple worship without demanding that they transcend everyday practice.
+Most followers of this doctrine lacked Torah education, and R. Menachem Mendel encouraged his hasidim to pursue simple worship without demanding that they seek to transcend everyday observance.

 What, then, encouraged R. Bunem to want to “visit this Jew”?
-Of course, the simple answer to this question is that these are ordinary words of admiration expressed by one tzaddik for another.
+Of course, the simple answer to this question is that these are normal words of admiration expressed by one tzaddik for another.
 Hasidic literature is replete with such statements.
 Furthermore, admiration for an individual and his qualities does not necessary equal agreement with his practices.
 This answer can serve as an explanation, or at least part of one.
 However, analysis of R. Menachem Mendel of Kosov’s book Ahavat Shalom raises another possibility, as it reveals a certain affinity between the methods of Kosov and Peshischa on more significant issues.
 Alongside characteristic formulations of the materialist theory of the tzaddik who exerts his influence on the “lifespan, children, and livelihood” (banei, chayei, mezonei) of his hasidim, some statements in this book express support for individualism, truth, and even a measure of disapproval for the veneration of miracles.
 But these elements are colored by one important difference: while the Peshischa method imposed this doctrine on every hasid, Kosov made it the exclusive prerogative of the tzaddik.
 The exception to this rule is the solid attribute of renewal, which both methods imposed on everyone.
 The difference between a requirement for the general public and a requirement for tzaddikim is substantial.
 But this affinity with the values of Peshischa, while subordinate to such differences, rarely appears in other sources.